Assistant Professor (Teaching)

 Economic development, science and technology policy, workforce policy

-Jennifer Miller is a Teaching Assistant Professor at the USC Sol Price School of Public Policy.
+Jennifer Miller is an Assistant Professor (Teaching) at the USC Sol Price School of Public Policy.
 She teaches courses on microeconomics and on policy formulation, implementation, and analysis.
 In 2015 she received a Teaching with Technology grant from USC’s Center for Scholarly Technology for development of a data-driven assignment for undergraduates.